drealecs/time-benchmark/README.md

 ```

 Another functionality also included is related to steps (or laps).
-When a stopwatch is running steps can be marked without affecting the stopwatch status with:
+When a stopwatch is running, steps can be marked without affecting the stopwatch status with:
 ``` php
 $stopwatch->step($stepName);
 ```
 $stepName is the name of the step and must not be reused for the same stopwatch.

-The number of steps can be retrived with
+The number of steps can be retrieved with
 ``` php
 $stopwatch->getStepsNumber();
 ```

-There are three methods for retriving the time difference between start and each of the steps.
+There are three methods for retrieving the time difference between start and each of the steps.
 The result is an array indexed by the step name.
 ``` php
 $seconds = $stopwatch->getElapsedStepsSeconds();
 $milliseconds = $stopwatch->getElapsedStepsMilliseconds();